 Instructions

-- Combine all ingredients for the poolish or pre-dough and allow to rest in a sealed bowl in your fridge for 48 to 72 hours.
-The volume should have at least doubled and the dough should be nice and bubbly.
+- Combine all ingredients to the pre-dough (also called a poolish) )and allow to rest in an airtight bowl in your fridge for 48 to 72 hours.
+The volume should have at least doubled and the dough should be nice and bubbly.130 g all-purpose wheat flour, 90 g water, 1 g active dry yeast, 3 g salt

 Leave a Reply